RomZerr/DenoiZer/README.md

 ﻿# DenoiZer

-DenoiZer is an assistant to Renderman's denoiser to make it more opti, it allows you to compare EXRs at their output, choose what to denoise make multi batch, i.e. link image sequences to be denoised automatically Rename light groups as you like, as you specify them in the application A shadow mode for special denoising of shadows exr
+DenoiZer is a Renderman denoiser assistant that allows you to optimize it.
+It allows you to compare EXR files as they are output, choose which elements to denoise, and create multiple batches, link sequences of images to be denoised automatically.
+Rename light groups as you wish by specifying them in the application.
+A shadow mode for special noise reduction of EXR shadows.

  ![image](https://github.com/user-attachments/assets/13a8c452-5d4c-46fb-8282-e1bdfd9ceaca)